Information outlining how the RCP is run.

 There is an annual general meeting (AGM) of fellows, known as Comitia, which is held on a date set by Council (usually early September).
 The annual presidential election is held on the first Monday after Palm Sunday, as required by an Act of Parliament.

 Board of Trustees

 It has the authority to carry out the RCP’s charitable responsibilities and can delegate to the RCP’s boards and committees.
-It works closely and liaises with the Council but ultimately, all decisions (apart from changes to the Bye-Laws and regulations) are either taken by, or on behalf of, the Board of Trustees (BoT), and reported to the fellows at the AGM.
+It works closely and liaises with the Council but ultimately, all decisions (apart from changes to the bye-laws and regulations) are either taken by, or on behalf of, the Board of Trustees and reported to the fellows at the AGM.

-The BoT comprises:
+The Board of Trustees comprises:

-- senior officers of the RCP (six)
+- senior officers of the RCP (ex officio – six)

-- members nominated from Council (four)
+- members nominated from Council

 Council meets six times a year, and develops RCP policy in relation to professional and clinical matters.
 It gives authority to RCP statements and publications and elections to the fellowship and membership as well as of RCP officers.

-There are two boards responsible to Council:
+There are two boards reporting to Council: